The Nuances Of Weight Issues In Children

 Diagram 2: Comparison of estimated time used to digest goat milk and cow milk fat.

-While other special milk formula for weight gain also contains MCT, the MCT present in Karihome goat milk is unique as it is completely natural.
+While other special milk formula for weight gain also contains medium chain fatty acids or MCT, the MCT present in Karihome goat milk is unique as it is completely natural.
 This is important as natural nutrition is always better than added nutrition as it is easier to be digested than non-natural nutrition.

 Aside from that, Karihome can is also support healthy growth.
 Goat milk is rich in natural calcium which is the most important nutrient for healthy bone growth.
 While increasing your child’s daily calcium intake will not necessarily guarantee your child is get taller but it certainly can ensure that your child reaches his fully potential of growth as lack of calcium can retards growth .